 - Weatherproof and structurally sound: premises are in good repair, not significantly damp and not liable to collapse or otherwise be defective

 From 1 August 2016 for all new/renewed/extended lease agreements entered from 1 August 2015 and from 1 August 2018 for all other lease agreements.

-- In Good Repair / Fair Wear and Tear – During a Tenancy: this adds the responsibility to the owner to remedy items which are no longer in good repair.
+- In good repair/ fair wear and tear during a tenancy: this adds the responsibility to the owner to remedy items which are no longer in good repair.
 As an example, it is reasonable that after 10+ years a carpet ceases to be in good repair and an owner has to take steps to replace them.

-From 1 August 2016 for all new lease agreements and from 1 August 2018 for all other lease agreements.
+For all new lease agreements and from 1 August 2018 for all other lease agreements.

 REQUIRED AMENITIES: A premise must contain or have

 - Toilet: a functioning, flushable toilet, which is properly connected to a sewer or septic system, and is located in a suitable, ventilated room

 - Bathroom: a private room that comprises a washbasin, a shower, bath or both, all connected to a reasonable supply of hot and cold running water